rikardoroa/cloud-data-engineer-challenge/README.md

 #### 📝 Notes

 - Only `.csv` files should be uploaded.
-- The schema (columns, types) must match what your Lambda expects.
+- The schema (columns, types) will be validated for the lambda.

 ---